gandtea/PythonProgrammingBook/Chapter 7/README.md

 *Challenge 1* - Improve the Trivia Challenge game so that each question has a unique point value associated with it.
 The player's score should be the total of all the point values of the questions he or she answres correctly.

 *Challenge 2* - Improve the Trivia Challenge game so that it maintains a high-scores list in a file.
 The program should record the player's name and score if the player makes the list.
 Store the high scores using a pickled object.
+Uses files trivia_file2.txt and high_scores_pickle.dat.

 *Challenge 3* - Change the way the high-scores functionality you created in the last challenge is implemented.
 This time, use a plain text file to store the list.